 - Star Wars: Rise of the Resistance (standby line remains open for no additional charge)

-The price can vary per ride and day (between $7 and $20 per person, per ride for front-of-the-line access).
-You may only purchase each ride once and a maximum of two different individual Lightning Lane selections per day.
+The price can vary per ride and day (generally between $18 and $35 per person, per ride for front-of-the-line access).
+You may only purchase each ride once and a maximum of two different Lightning Lane Single Pass selections per day.
 You may make these selections once you enter the park for the day.

-As of Aug.
-8, 2022, Disneyland Resort hotel guests with park tickets and a reservation can enter either theme park 30 minutes before it opens.
-People with early entry can access select rides, restaurants and stores in that time.
+Disneyland Resort hotel guests with park tickets and a reservation can enter a theme park 30 minutes before it opens.
+People with Early Entry can access select rides, restaurants and stores during that time.

 You can save time and score a great viewing area for the parade, Fantasmic! and World of Color with dining packages.
-After all, you need to eat, so this solves two problems of where to eat and where to watch the show.
-Plus, people camp our for over two hours for some shows, so you'll save some time there.
-If you cannot get a reservation, try to join the Walk-Up List in the Disneyland app for table-servicing dining locations.
+After all, you need to eat, so this solves two problems — where to eat and where to watch the show.
+Plus, people camp out for over two hours for some shows, so you'll save some time there.
+If you cannot get a dining reservation, try to join the Walk-Up List in the Disneyland app for table-service dining locations and ask to upgrade to the dining package.
+But the best plan is to reserve 60 days in advance.

 13. Do Not Head to the Most Popular Rides First

-If you're set on riding Radiator Springs Racers first thing, you won't be alone.
+If you're set on riding Radiator Springs Racers first thing, for example, you won't be alone.
 You can hit this ride first after rope drop if you want to.
 However, many other people have the same idea and the line can be long right after park opening.
-Instead head to Guardians of the Galaxy and then hit the other Cars Land rides with short waits before committing to Radiator Springs Racers.
+Instead, head to Guardians of the Galaxy or WEB SLINGERS and then hit the other Cars Land rides with short waits before committing to Radiator Springs Racers.
 Use the Single Rider line in the morning to practically walk right on!
+The Pixar Pier area is the least crowded in the morning.
+You can also accomplish a lot by starting there before heading to Radiator Springs Racers.

 14. Use Rider Switch if Needed

-Collecting FASTPASSes is a thing of the past now that free FASTPASS is gone and so are the distribution machines.
-If you opt to pay for Disney Genie+, have one person make selections and keep track of everything that is happening in the park and set an itinerary.
+If you opt to pay for Lightning Lane Multi Pass or Lightning Lane Single Pass, have one person make selections and keep track of everything that is happening in the park and set an itinerary.
 When the hard work of planning pays off, let the rest of the party think it all just magically worked out.
 It's easier to make ride selections for the whole party to ensure that you all get the same ride windows so you can ride together.
 You may find it easier to select rides for the entire party rather than individually.

 16. Park Hop

 To hop or not to hop?
 It's much easier to hop at Disneyland than it is at Disney World.
 Disneyland Park and Disney California Adventure Park are just a short hop, skip and jump away from each other.
 With the entrances maybe a one-minute walk apart, park hopping can be an effective way to maximize your time at Disneyland.
-During this time, you may hop after 1 p.m. and can hop back and forth between parks after that.
+At this time, you may hop after 11 a.m. and can hop back and forth between parks after that.
 Hopping is subject to park capacity, but it has not been a problem yet.

-Double check the calendar, but Disney California Adventure usually closes earlier than Disneyland.
+Double-check the calendar, but Disney California Adventure usually closes earlier than Disneyland.
 When Disney California Adventure Park closes, you can head to Disneyland for a final ride or two.
 We like to end our night with Gibson Girl ice cream (order ahead via Mobile Order).
 We recommend starting in Disney California Adventure and then hopping over to Disneyland.
+You can usually get through all the major rides in California Adventure before hop time, especially if you use Lightning Lane Multi Pass and Single Rider.

 Allow at least 30 minutes from entering one park before entering the other park or you might get delayed at the gate for hopping too quickly.
 Here are more Disneyland tips on choosing the best ticket.

 We do have some money-saving advice for park hopping.
-You'll pay the same $60 to add park hopping to a 1-Day ticket as you would a 5-Day ticket.
+You'll pay $65-$75 to add park hopping to a 1-Day ticket (depending on the tier of ticket for the day you choose), $85 for a 2-Day ticket, $90 for a 3-Day ticket, $95 for a 4-Day ticket and $105 to add park hopping to a 5-Day ticket.
 So the more days on your ticket, the cheaper the price you'll be paying per day of park hopping.
+You'd only be spending $21 per day to park hop with a 5-Day ticket.
 Fun!
 (Psst ... you can save even more when you buy a park hopper through your favorite froggy friends.)

 17. Have a Plan and Prioritize Attractions